Eastern Shore of Virginia Rail Trail

-The Eastern Shore of Virginia Rail Trail is a dedicated, paved bicycle and pedestrian rail trail currently under construction on the Eastern Shore of Virginia.
-When completed, it will cross Northampton and Accomack Counties, running 49.1 mi from Cape Charles to Hallwood along the right of way of the abandoned Bay Coast Railroad.
+The Eastern Shore of Virginia Rail Trail is a partially-complete separated and paved bicycle and pedestrian rail trail on the Eastern Shore of Virginia.
+Currently open for two miles within the town limits of Cape Charles, it will eventually run 49.1 mi to Hallwood, following the right of way of the abandoned Bay Coast Railroad in Northampton and Accomack Counties.

-Construction on the first 3.5 miles of the trail, running from downtown Cape Charles to U.S. Route 13 and Cheriton, began in April 2025 and is expected to complete by Fall 2026.
+Construction on the first 2.2 miles of the trail, running from downtown Cape Charles to U.S. Route 13 and Cheriton, completed in August 2026 after sixteen months of construction.

+Funding has been secured for the next segment, from Cheriton to Birdnest, and construction is expected to start in early 2027.